 the silver content by 29%, the gold content by 51% and the Ag Eq Oz by 53% over the previous estimate.
 It should be noted that this estimate used only four of the seven previously identified zones, leaving three zones to be more thoroughly tested at a later date.

-In August 2012, the Company announced it had signed a definitive agreement for the purchase of a 100% interest in certain surface rights at San Ignacio.
-A total of 19.4 hectares has been purchased, allowing sufficient space for access to and construction of a portal for the development of a ramp, for waste dumps and for auxiliary infrastructure.
+In August 2012, the Company signed a definitive agreement for the purchase of a 100% interest in certain surface rights at San Ignacio.
+A total of 19.4 hectares were purchased, allowing sufficient space for access to and construction of a portal for the development of a ramp, for waste dumps and for auxiliary infrastructure.

 In October 2013, the Company received the Environmental Impact Assessment Permit for San Ignacio.
 The EIA permit allowed for the initiation of site preparation and underground development.
 Since then, the construction of a two-kilometre road has been completed and provides access to the new portal for ramp and mine development.

 Production from San Ignacio, commencing at about 100 tonnes per day and increasing to about 250 by the end of 2014, will be trucked to and processed at the Company's Cata plant at the main Guanajuato Mine Complex, 22 kilometres away.
 The ability to increase throughput at Guanajuato with no further capital expenditures at the plant, will have an immediate and positive impact on cash costs.